AgeevDmitryMinsk/cinemaAngularTMDB/README.md

 # cinemaAngular AgeevDmitryMinsk
-работа с The Movie Database API Angular
+The Movie Database API with Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.